 The Charles Chips home delivery drivers and trucks.
 We didn't buy from them but some neighbors did for a while and they delivered fresh potato chips and pretzels on home delivery routes.
 You can still buy Charles Chips at an independent reseller at http://www.charleschips.com/home.htm or from http://www.taquitos.net/snacks.php?manuf_code=144

-Hialeah Municipal Auditorium, home to weekend dances sponsored by WQAM, the Catholic Youth Organization (CYO) and others.
+Hialeah Municipal Auditorium, bought by the city from Food Fair, was home to weekend dances sponsored by WQAM, the Catholic Youth Organization (CYO) and other organizations.
 It was a great place to meet buddies and ladies on weekends.
-The CYO were chaperoned more than the public dances.
-The air raid siren mounted on top of Municipal Auditorium tall sign, that went off for testing every Saturday at 1pm and could be heard all over Hialeah.
+The CYO dances were chaperoned more than the public dances and there was no dirty dancing that I can remember.
+The air raid siren mounted on top of Municipal Auditorium tall concrete sign, that went off for testing every Saturday at 1pm and could be heard all over Hialeah.

 The Essex Theatre on E. 4th Avenue and Hialeah Drive (NW 54th Street).
 We quit going there after Wometco's Palm Springs Theatre opened up on December 20, 1962, on the east end of Palm Springs Shopping Center after the center had been open for a few years.
 See http://www.pbase.com/donboyd/image/92675326

 The Hialeah Roller Rink on the south side of W. 29th Street opposite Filer Junior High.

 The Rustic Roller Rink near SE 11 Avenue, not far from Okeechobee Road, and close to the Dixie Lilly grit factory.